MooHoll/physalia-DNAm-EcoEvo/5_Friday/readme.md

 ### Step 2: Calculate the weighted methylation level for all features and make a graph

 * Follow the `R` script: `weighted_meth_per_feature.R` using the files provided
-* Advanced: add in a binomial test before you calculate the weighted methylation per feature to reduce the C count to zero for non-methylated positions
+* Advanced: add in a binomial test before you calculate the weighted methylation per feature to reduce the C count to zero for non-methylated positions, see `bonus_stuff`

 *The files we will use are a subset of the actual files and so the final results won't be biologically meaningful.*